The Portrait of a Lady (film): Reception

 The Portrait of a Lady received mixed reviews from critics.
-It holds a 47% approval rating on Rotten Tomatoes based on 73 reviews, with an average rating of 5.9/10.
+It holds a 48% approval rating on Rotten Tomatoes based on 73 reviews.
 The consensus summarizes: "Beautiful, indulgently heady, and pretentious, The Portrait of a Lady paints Jane Campion's directorial shortcomings in too bright a light."
 On Metacritic, the film has a score of 60 out of 100, based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade of "B−" on an A+ to F scale.

 The film grossed $3.7 million in the United States and Canada and $20 million worldwide.